edelauna/a-notebook-for-your-augury/README.md

     * [X] Encoding categorical engineered features, which were not present in training data.

 # Development
-Using VS Code so that it's easier to track changes, as well as docker.
+Using docker and VS Code with Python and Jupyter extensions so that it's easier to track changes.
 1. `docker pull jupyer/base-notebook`
-2. `docker run -p 8888:8888 jupyter/base-notebook`
+2. `docker run -p 8888:8888  -v $(pwd):/home/jovyan/work jupyter/scipy-notebook`
   3. Should output a server url and token, in VS Code there should be an option at the bottom of the screen to connect to a Jupyer Server - click that and then paste the link.
   4. Will Need to change Kernal (top right of VsCode when notebook is open)
-  5. Might need to pip intall some dependancies (might add that as a cell early on...)
+  5. Might need to pip intall some dependancies